2007 Ealing Southall by-election

-Candidates
+A by-election for the United Kingdom parliamentary constituency of Ealing Southall was held on 19 July 2007, triggered by the death of incumbent Labour Party member of Parliament (MP) Piara Khabra.
+It was won by Virendra Sharma, who held the seat for Labour.

+It took place on the same day as the 2007 Sedgefield by-election which was initiated by the resignation of recently-departed Prime Minister Tony Blair; they were the first by-elections to be held during the premiership of the new Prime Minister, Gordon Brown.

+Background and candidates

+Incumbent Labour MP Piara Khabra died on 19 June 2007; he had served as MP since 1992.
+The writ to trigger a by-election was moved on 28 June, the day after the Khabra's funeral.
+Labour had held the seat since its creation in 1983, and the predecessor seat of Southall since it was created before 1945.

 Labour selected local councillor Virendra Sharma from a shortlist of two – with Jo Sidhu the other shortlisted candidate.
 As Khabra had previously announced his intention to stand down at the next UK general election, Labour had already decided on its selection rules and had chosen to have an all-women shortlist for the constituency at the next UK general election, but following Khabra's death, the Labour National Executive Committee decided the by-election selection would not be from an all-women shortlist.
 Following the selection, five Labour councillors defected to the Conservative Party.

 The Liberal Democrats selected Nigel Bakhai as their candidate; he contested the constituency in 2005 and came second.
 The party fared worse than expected nationally at the 2007 United Kingdom local elections, and several newspapers claimed the Ealing Southall by-election would be a major test of Menzies Campbell's leadership, with a poor result potentially leading to a leadership challenge.
 The Independent also claimed the party regarded the Ealing Southall election as winnable, and were focussing resources on the seat, in preference to the Sedgefield by-election, to be held the same day.